ja-bru/E7_Py_Gear_Selector/stat-guide.md

+## Calculated Stat
-## Guide to stat calculations and custom stats in this optimizer
+### Guide to stat calculations and custom stats in this optimizer

 ### Combat Power (CP)